Aberdeen road shut due to fallen tree - Evening Express

-A section of a busy Aberdeen road has been closed until further notice.
+A section of an Aberdeen road has been closed until further notice.

 Gordon Mills Road, between its junctions with Gordons Mills Crescent and Donbank Place, is currently shut due to a fallen tree.